Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Michigan State Stats and Trends

-- This season, the Spartans are winless against the spread when entering a game as a favorite of 5 points or more.
+- The Spartans have been favored by 5 points or more one time this season and have not covered the spread in any of them.

-- Michigan State's games this year have hit the over on two of three set point totals (66.7%).
+- Michigan State's games this year have eclipsed the over/under two times in three opportunities (66.7%).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.